“Paris is always a good idea.” – Audrey Hepburn

 Once you have been saturated with 17th century French Royalty grab a RAR train back to Paris.
 If you still have time and energy we recommend heading out to see the fantastic Monet collection at the Musee Marmotten.

-Dinner at one of our recommended Paris restaurants.
+Have dinner at Semilla or one of our recommended Paris restaurants.

 Day 5